 Genevieve Thiers is a crossover artist that is skilled in acting, TV, musical theater and opera.
 Her agent is Shirley Hamilton.
-Her most recent work includes Dinah in Trouble in Tahiti with Goodman Theatre, Praskovia in Susan Stroman’s The Merry Widow at Chicago Lyric Opera, alongside Renee Fleming and Thomas Hampson, solo performances at Carnegie Hall, Lincoln Center, Pritzker Pavilion with Fulcrum Point New Music in Chicago, an understudy role in North China Lover with Lookingglass Theatre, the anthem at Taste of Chicago, the role of Reverend Mother in Nunsense at the Mayne Stage in Chicago, Older Belle in Porchlight Theatre’s Little Me, Bertha Palmer in the new musical Burnham’s Dream, and has sung several live performances on WFMT radio in Chicago and a role in VC, The Series and has worked with film directors like William H. Macy.
+Her most recent work includes Dinah in Trouble in Tahiti with Goodman Theatre, Praskovia in Susan Stroman’s The Merry Widow at Chicago Lyric Opera (alongside Renee Fleming and Thomas Hampson,) solo performances at Carnegie Hall, Lincoln Center, and Pritzker Pavilion with Fulcrum Point New Music in Chicago.
+She also regularly sings the anthem at Taste of Chicago, did the role of Reverend Mother in Nunsense at the Mayne Stage in Chicago, Older Belle in Porchlight Theatre’s Little Me, Bertha Palmer in the new musical Burnham’s Dream, and has sung several live performances on WFMT radio in Chicago.
+She has a repeat role in VC, The Series and has worked with film directors like William H. Macy.
 Her voice has appeared in a TODAY show segment, onstage at TED Global in 2010 and on local news affiliates in Chicago and she does frequent recording work for commercials.